MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/manage-duplicate-leads.md

 >[!div class="mx-imgBorder"]
 >![Select and remove a lead from the duplicates list](media/lead-duplicate-detection-select-duplicate-lead-remove.png "Select and remove a lead from the duplicates list")

 The lead is detached from the actual lead's duplicate list.
-However, if the detached lead occurs in the duplicates list of other leads, you must remove it from each list<!--note from editor: Edit okay?--> individually.
+However, if the detached lead occurs in the duplicates list of other leads, you must remove it from each list individually.

 [!INCLUDE [cant-find-option](../includes/cant-find-option.md)]